What is a debt validation program?

 Collection agencies quickly agree to stop collection on debt in many cases without providing a reason.
 How is this possible?
 Is it more costly for a collection agency to invest sufficient time into proving a debt is valid?
 Is it because the collection agency can’t prove that they are legally authorized to collect on a debt due to missing documentation or inaccurate information?
 Could the collection agency have been involved in some fraud in the past?

 There are many reasons why collection agencies can’t prove a debt is valid.
-For that reason, debt validation programs work!
-Before paying on a collection account or agreeing to settle a credit card debt that may not be valid, use debt validation to dispute it.
+Before paying on a credit card debt or collection account that you believe is invalid, inaccurate, or affiliated with fraud, consider using debt validation to dispute it.

 Debt validation programs allow you to force the collection agencies to prove that they are legally authorized to collect on an account.